Ja'Marr Chase Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 - So far this season, 23.0% of the 486 passes thrown by his team have gone Chase's way.

-- Chase (11 red zone targets) has been the recipient of 21.2% of his team's 52 red zone pass attempts.
+- With 11 targets in the red zone this season, Chase has been on the receiving end of 21.2% of his team's 52 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Chase's matchup with the Chiefs.